manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex1_AttackSim_Phishing_attack.md

 	On the **Provide a name to the campaign** page, select the **Use Template** button.

-8. Select the **Please select a template in the list** field that appears, and in the drop-down menu, select the template of your choice.
-Select **Next**.
+8. Select **Launch a simulation**.

+9. **Credential Harvest** should be select be default, if not choose it, then select **Next**.

+10. Enter a name for the simulation and select **Next**.

+11. On the **Select Payload** screen, choose a payload you would like to simulate, then select **Next**.

-9. In the next step, you will select the users that will receive the phishing email.
+12. In the next step, you will select the users that will receive the phishing email.
 You can select users from the company address book (the Active Users), or for large-scale attacks, you can import users from a .csv file.
-For this simple simulation, you will only send the email to one user, so select **Address Book**. <br/>
+For this simple simulation, you will only send the email to one user, so select **Add Users**. <br/>

 	Enter **Lynne** in the **Search for users or groups within your organization** field.
 In the list of users that appears, select **Lynne Robbins**.
 Lynne's user account record will display in the list of **Recipients**.
 Select **Next**.

-10. In the next step, you will configure the email details.
-Because you chose to use a template, all the fields are prefilled for you.
-Between this step and the next one, the template provides a very professional touch to make the email appear legitimate.
-Select **Next**.

-11. In the final configuration step, you will configure the email details.
-Because you chose to use a template, the **Email body** is prefilled for you.
-Scroll down to see the full body of the text.
-Select **Next**
+13. In the **Assign Training** page, accept the defaults you.  and elect **Next**.

+14. On the **Training landing page** page, accept the defaults and select **Next**.

+15. On the **Launch Details** page, review the options available, the select **Next**

-12. On the **Confirmation** page, select **Finish**.
+16. On the **Review Simulation** page, confirm all of the settings are correct and select **Submit**.
 This will launch the phishing attack!

-13. Leave your browser and the Security and Compliance Center open for the next task.
+17. Leave your browser and the Security and Compliance Center open for the next task.

 ### Task 3: Review the attack simulation results